FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 This answer is incorrect.

-Socially, he should be able to engage in pretend play and be able to help to put things away.
-In terms of motor function, he should be able to copy a vertical line and climb stairs with alternate feet.
+Socially, he should be able to help when he is being dressed.
+In terms of motor function, he should be able to ride a tricycle, copy a circle, and stand on one foot.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 5